HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/enable_video_bridge.md

 ```

-To enforce the changes made, follow the steps in [Applying configuration changes in Docker](apply_configchanges_docker.md).
+To enforce the changes made, follow the steps in [Applying configuration changes in Docker or Podman](apply_configchanges_docker.md).

 ## Kubernetes {#task_gvf_gfj_5tb}